dapr/docs/howto/run-with-docker/README.md

 communicate with each other i.e. for service invocation, then you'll need to create a docker network and make sure those dapr containers are attached to it.

-You can create a simple docker networking using
+You can create a simple docker network using
 ```
 docker network create my-dapr-network
 ```